edsenabr/servicemesh-demo/README.md

 &nbsp;
 Every time a new task is started at the ECS cluster, the ECS service register this task on AWS Cloud Map, and a DNS entry is created on Route 53 for this task.
 The ***Virtual Service*** is this name being used to register the task.

-- Instead of reaching direclty the ***Virtual Node*** (what could be done), the frontend UI is talking to the ***Virtual Router*** component.
+- Instead of reaching directly the ***Virtual Node*** (what could be done), the frontend UI is talking to the ***Virtual Router*** component.
 This router has the ability to abstract the connectivity to several distinct ***Virtual Nodes***, adding intelligence to the routing logic.
 For instance, if you want to setup a blue/green deployment of one of the backend services, you could add the routing rules on this component.

 ### Red Scenario

 ![alt](./static/dataflow-apigw.png)

 - This scenario is using a 100% private api.
-Despite of the fact that API Gateway is a public AWS service, it has the ability to expose privatelly APIs only to authorized
+Despite of the fact that API Gateway is a public AWS service, it has the ability to expose privately APIs only to authorized
- VPCs, throughgt the use of ***Interface Endpoints*** deployed onto those VPCs.
+ VPCs, through the use of ***Interface Endpoints*** deployed onto those VPCs.
 This setup allows a private communication between the service consumer and the API itself.

-- For accesing private services on a AWS Account without having the need to expose them on the internet, API Gateway has the ability to leverage a ***VPC Link*** integration.
+- For accessing private services on a AWS Account without having the need to expose them on the internet, API Gateway has the ability to leverage a ***VPC Link*** integration.
 This setup allows a private communication between the API and its backend services.

 - You can see that the backend services (nodejs, crystal) are the very same of the ones being accessed in the previous scenario.
 This setup demonstrates that a service lying on a service mesh can be exposed to consumers outside of the mesh as well.